devonartis/aws-security-workshops/detection-ml-wksp/README.md

 # Cleaning up

 In order to prevent charges to your account from the resources created during this workshop, we recommend cleaning up the infrastructure that was created by deleting the CloudFormation stack.
-You can leave things running if you want to examine the lab a bit more, and can do the clean-up steps below at any time.
+You can leave things running though if you want to do more with the workshop; the following cleanup steps can be performed at any time.

-We've created a Bash script that will take care of deleting the CloudFormation stack, which will remove the Lambda functions, IAM role, and S3 bucket.
-The script, `cleanup.sh`, is provided in this repository.
+We've created a Bash script to delete the CloudFormation stack, which will remove the Lambda functions, IAM role, and S3 bucket.
+We use a script because the S3 bucket has The script, `cleanup.sh`, is provided in this repository.
 Download it and then run as follows:

 ```
 chmod +x cleanup.sh